vvelikov1988/VMS-Consulting/README.md

 ## Copyright and License

 Copyright 2020 Blackrock Digital LLC.
 This theme is copyrighted, and a valid license must be purchased from the Start Bootstrap Shop in order to use.
 For more information, visit the [SB UI Kit Pro](https://shop.startbootstrap.com/products/sb-ui-kit-pro/) product page on the Start Bootstrap Shop.

+## I did purchase the SB UI Kit pro for this project.
+I changed all the photos and text from the original.
+Some styling ## was changed
+## for the purpose of what it was purchased for.
+Thank you